Stuffed Chicken Breast

 Frequently asked questions

-The easiest and most efficient way to seal stuffed chicken is with toothpicks, but you can also seal it with strings.
+The easiest and most efficient way to seal stuffed chicken is with toothpicks, but you can also use strings.
 Just remember to discard before serving.

 How do you flatten chicken breasts for stuffing?

 Fold open the chicken breast, cover it with cling wrap, and pound it to flatten it.
-I use a meat mallet, but any hard object will work (I’ve used a cast iron skillet, rolling pin, and even a saucepan before!).
+I use a meat mallet, but any hard object will work (I’ve used a cast-iron skillet, a rolling pin, and even a saucepan before!).

 stuffed chicken breast recipe.